fresheneesz/bip-efficient-bitcoin-vaults/bip-beforeblockverify.md

 ##### Spam Risk

 Using OP_BBV, someone could spam the mempool with valid transactions that expire in the next block.
-If the spammer waits for that block to be mined before broadcasting, they could spam the network with transactions that are no longer valid among nodes who have node received the new block yet.
+If the spammer waits for that block to be mined before broadcasting, they could spam the network with transactions that are no longer valid among nodes who have not received the new block yet.

 An mitigation to this is to simply reject transactions that expire in the next block.
 However, the attacker may then create transactions with a fee too low to likely get into 2 blocks from now.
 Some evaluation of the likelihood of how quickly the transaction can get into a block is needed, and this is discussed in the *Mempool Handling* section above.